Dzuy05/Efootball/README.md

         * **FW**: **Goal Pocher** *(Mbappe, Haaland)* / **Prolific Winger** *(Saka,Dembele)* / **Roaming Flank** *(Salah, Diaby)*

 ![alt text](1.jpg)
+* Player progression: I recommend you to level up fully for the player before adjust any points because it helps you achieve better rating than adjust little points.
+* Some stats with the
 ### PLAYER STYLE

 |               PLAYING STYLE                |                     EXPLANATION                 |                COMPATIBLE POSITIONS                |